ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

-To estimate the CFP overheads of routing, we model the area overhead for NoC routers which in turn depends on the technology node in which the router is implemented, the number of ports, and the flit widths~\cite{active-passive-interposers, dsent}.
-The CFP overhead for interposer-based NoC routers for inter-die communication is given by: $C_\text{mfg, comm} = \text{CFPA} \times A_\text{router}(d, p)$, where $\text{CFPA}$ is defined in~\eqref{eq:CFPA}.
-For the passive interposer, $A_\text{router}(d,p)$ is added to the area of the chiplet, after which yield and $C_\text{mfg, i}$ is calculated.
-For active interposers, the carbon contribution of $A_\text{router}(d, p)$ is used to add to the overall CFP of the system directly.
 It's important to note that for passive interposers, the NoC is implemented in the same technology node as the chiplet, which is a more advanced node than those routers that are a part of the package.
 Therefore, routers for passive interposers are of lower areas than the active interposer router in an older technology node.
-For EMIB- and RDL-based packages there are additional communication overheads for PHY~\cite{emib} interfaces that are typically part of the chiplet itself.
+For EMIB- and RDL-based packages, there are additional communication overheads for PHY~\cite{emib} interfaces that are typically part of the chiplet itself.
 These interfaces are typically designed as IPs and have small additional areas when compared to the chiplets.

-\textit{(3)} \underline{{\it Whitespace overheads} ($C_\text{whitespace}$):} We develop a whitespace estimation algorithm that performs recursive bi-partitioning to build a slicing floorplan of the chiplets on the package substrate/interposer.
+\textit{(3)} \underline{{\it Whitespace overheads} ($C_\text{whitespace}$)} To estimate the area of the package substrate or interposer, ECO-CHIP uses a whitespace or system area estimation algorithm.
+The algorithm performs recursive bi-partitioning to build a slicing floorplan~\cite{slicing-floorplan} of the chiplets on the package substrate/interposer.
 An initial two-way partition is created by assigning the chiplets (sorted in decreasing order of their area), one by one, to the partition with a lesser total weight.
 Our model uses the area of each partition as the weight, which results in an area-balanced initial partition.
 The bi-partitioning procedure is then used recursively within each partition to perform a K-way partition of the chiplets by first creating two equal-sized partitions, then independently dividing each of these into two subpartitions each, and so on till a partition contains only one chiplet.
 This effectively creates a full binary tree where each leaf node is a chiplet and each internal node represents a partition.
 The overall floorplan and its area can be derived by processing the partitions and chiplets within the tree.